MSU-Libraries/sandhill/docs/instance-setup.md

 --------------------
 An instance is where you actually start developing your application.
 It contains all of the processing you might do as well as the design of your pages.
 All of these build upon the already included core Sandhill feature sets.
-Out of the box, sandhill provides a range of data processors and Jinja2 template filters; but one has a simple "It Works!" template.
+Out of the box, Sandhill provides a range of data processors and Jinja2 template filters; but one has a simple "It Works!" template.
 It is up to you to develop everything in between to make your application have the feature set you desire!
 Think of it as Sandhill providing the core framework and your instance is your implementation of an application using that framework.